 - Feedback labelled by type of concern: our team was primarily focused on communication which is identified in green bubbles so that we could easily differentiate it amongst more general feature requests or other ux issues being raised.
 The bubbles grew or shrank proportional to the amount of feedback.

 Okay!
 We have a deliverable!
-That’s all fine and good.
-It tells us some valuable things, but mapping to feedback only gives us insight into what users are taking the time to tell us.
+It tells us some valuable things, but mapping to feedback only gives us insight into what users are taking the time to reach out and tell us.
 This realistically is a very small percentage of the user base, and clients of our customers would never reach out to us directly so we are one big step removed from their experience as well.
 This leaves a lot of blindspots.

 This deliverable can’t completely answer: